FFmpeg

 If you experience stutter in your streaming video, make sure you are using the options:

--vprofile baseline and -bf 0
+-vprofile baseline -bf 0

 You can also modify the -preset to adjust the compression speed to quality ratio.